visseranalytics/tc-jetpilots/contents.md

 **Headline:** READY TO RIDE?

 **Body:**
-Whether this is your first Sortie or your twentieth, the invite is the same.
-Join the Facebook group, mark yourself going on the event, and we'll see you on the bluff in August.
+Everyone is welcome at the Sortie, whether it's your first year or you've been coming for a decade.
+Join the Facebook group, RSVP on the event, and we will see you in August.

 **CTAs:** RSVP NOW | JOIN ON FACEBOOK